 Reduced fee services are available on a limited basis.

 We accept cash, check, credit card, and some insurances and EAP’s.
 Payment is due at the time services are rendered.

 We have a 24-hour cancellation policy.
-If you do not attend your scheduled appointment, or you cancel your appointment less than 24 hours in advance (either with your therapist or our front desk), you will be required to pay a $85 late fee.
+If you do not attend your scheduled appointment, or you cancel your appointment less than 24 hours in advance (either with your therapist or our front desk), you will be required to pay a $95 late fee.
 Please keep in mind that your insurance company and/or EAP will not cover this fee, so the cost of the missed session is the responsibility of the client.